Varietal Selections |

 |

-The roots function as anchorage and the lateral
+roots function as anchorage and the lateral roots

-roots with root hairs absorb water and nutrients as
+with root hairs absorb water and nutrients as well

-or multi-root system is the growing of plants with
+multi-root system is the growing of plants with two

 picture.
 Fruit-exporting countries - Taiwan,